seananderson/csasdown/README.md

 ***
 **Please see the [Wiki](https://github.com/pbs-assess/csasdown/wiki) page for important Notes and FAQ.**

-If you have an problem, please check there first before posting an issue.
 ***

 csasdown is an R package that uses the bookdown package to generate Canadian Science Advisory Secretariat (CSAS) documents in PDF or Word format using R Markdown.
 It is based on Chester Ismay's thesisdown package and Ben Marwick's huskydown package.